tytydraco/yessleep/out/I_Paid_25_a_Month_to_Fix_My_Debt_Now_I_Owe_Something_Worse_Part_3.md

 “Tell them I’ll have the Williams account closed by tonight.”

-My fingers fumble the keys onto the concrete.
+My fingers fumble the keys.

 “Fuck—” I mutter, bending over and snatching them from the welcome mat.